 Accomplishments can include everything from your promotions or increase in sales to your previous company because of your contributions.
 You can also add active participation in marathons, trekking, or sports, as they showcase your other side as an enthusiastic individual.

-A point to note here: Winning in your high school volleyball competitions or singing contests might not be appealing to recruiters unless you are applying for a job that is taking in fresh college pass outs.
+A point to note here: Winning in your high school volleyball competitions or singing contests might not be appealing to recruiters unless you are applying for a job that is considering fresh college pass outs.

 The distant you move away from college and school life, the better you avoid mentioning them in the resume.
 Instead, try to showcase your worth by adding professional accomplishments such as certifications, meeting targets, bringing-in profits for companies, or appreciation from clients.